 Thirty years ago I stepped onto a snowboard for the first time, let gravity take me until I was too scared and willfully crashed.
 It was not a “white moment,” it did not change my life but it was fun so I grabbed my board and walked back up the hill to do it again.
-Like any nine year old I hated hiking but for some reason I kept walking back up the hill.
+Like any nine years old I hated hiking but for some reason I kept walking back up the hill.
 Although riding powder came easy, making turns on hard pack seemed impossible.
-There were no movies, know one to watch and the occasional photo in Thrasher mag showed snowboarders in the air or in powder.
+There were no movies, no one to watch and the occasional photo in Thrasher mag showed snowboarders in the air or in powder.

 My first white moment came three years and hundreds of crashes later.
 The light was fading, I hiked up higher then I had all day, gravity did its thing but instead of crashing I put my snowboard on edge and made my first real toe turn of my life followed by my first real heal turn.
-It was like someone from above waved a magic wand and I let me through the portal and into a this magical world of surfing mountains.
+It was like someone from above waved a magic wand and I let me through the portal and into a magical world of surfing mountains.
 The mountains went form 2D to 3D I became consumed by snowboarding.
-Skiing went away, hockey went, football went away and I knew that one one way or another I was going to set my life up around snowboarding.
+Skiing went away, hockey went, football went away and I knew that one-way or another I was going to set my life up around snowboarding.
 At the time there was no pro riders, no industry, no way to make a living unless your name was Jake, Tom, Terry or Craig.

-Fast forward to today and the magic is still there.
+Fast-forward to today and the magic is still there.
 I check the weather every morning when I wake up and every night when I go to bed.
 I leave the outside light on so I can see it snow from bed and still do not need to set an alarm to wake up early on a powder day.
 I still hike the resort before its open and after its closed.
 My legs are stronger, I can hike further and ride longer but gone are the days of power stomping flat landings or pointing mogul fields.

 I have never been one to look back, which is why I think I missed my thirty year snowboarding anniversary, I think it was last year, but it has given me pause and I allow myself a moment to reflect on the last thirty odd years.
-Did I know what I was getting into, did I invision this lifestyle, did I think my snowboard would take me this far?
+Did I know what I was getting into, did I envision this lifestyle, did I think my snowboard would take me this far?
 It is not a cut and dry answer but mainly it is yes.
 Not the awards, movies, snowboard company, or magazine covers but living a life set up around snowboarding everyday at the best mountains in the world.
 That was always the plan and I do not see the plan changing anytime soon.

 When and how did you start doing your sport?
 When I was 9.